cleamax/websec-playground/README.md

 Use only in local or isolated lab environments.

 SQL Injection (SQLi)
-username: ' OR '1'='1
+<pre><code> username: ' OR '1'='1 password: any </code></pre>
-password: any

 Insecure Direct Object Reference (IDOR)

-Access another user’s profile by modifying the query parameter:

-/profile?id=2
+<pre><code> /profile?id=2 </code></pre>
 Stored Cross-Site Scripting (XSS)
-<script>alert('XSS')</script>
+<pre><code> &lt;script&gt;alert('XSS')&lt;/script&gt; </code></pre>
 Cross-Site Request Forgery (CSRF)

-Forge a malicious form that submits a state-changing request (e.g. an email update) without the user’s consent.
+Forge a malicious form that submits a state-changing request without the user’s consent.

 CI / Security Scanning

-This repository includes a GitHub Actions workflow that runs Semgrep on each push and pull request:
+This repository includes a GitHub Actions workflow that runs Semgrep:

 Static Application Security Testing (SAST)

-Detection of common OWASP Top 10 vulnerability patterns
+OWASP Top 10 rule detection

-SARIF output integrated into the GitHub Security tab
+SARIF output in the GitHub Security tab

-Optional extension: integrate OWASP ZAP Baseline for automated Dynamic Application Security Testing (DAST).
+Optional extension: OWASP ZAP Baseline for DAST.

-Recommended Learning Workflow

-Explore the application and identify vulnerabilities

-Exploit the issues to understand their impact

-Apply mitigations in a dedicated secure or fix branch:

-Parameterized SQL queries

-Proper authorization checks

-Output encoding and input validation

-CSRF protection mechanisms

-Re-run CI and verify that findings are reduced or eliminated

 Security Notice

 This project is intentionally insecure.

-Do not deploy or expose it to the public internet
+Do not expose it to the public internet

-Run only in local or isolated environments
+Run only locally or in isolated environments

 Use strictly for educational and research purposes

 License

-MIT License.
+MIT License
 Created by Max Richter
-.